-What is the flight time from Manchester to Rome?
+What is the flight duration from Manchester to Rome?

 On average there are 2 flights flying direct each day from Manchester to Rome.
-Below you will find the shortest flight time, the average flight time and the longest flight time.
+Below you will find the quickest flight duration, the average flight time and the longest flight duration.

-The fastest direct flight from Manchester (MAN) to Rome (CIA) has a duration of 2 hours 45 minutes.
+The fastest direct flight from Manchester (MAN) to Rome (FCO) has a duration of 2 hours 45 minutes.

 A distance of 1,050 miles / 1,689 km.